zefanyang/organseg_dags/README.md

 # organseg_dags

-The paper:
+The codebase for the paper:
-> Graph-based Regional Feature Enhancing for Abdominal Multi-Organ Segmentation in CT.
+> Zefan Yang, and Yi Wang, "Graph-based Regional Feature Enhancing for Abdominal Multi-Organ Segmentation in CT."